rage/tmc-vscode/docs/development.md

 into place.
 A hand-copy leaves the stamp naming the previous revision and fails the gate; run the vendoring script, which rewrites both.

+## Webview panels

+The extension host is authoritative for panel state. `TmcPanel` keeps the last panel it posted and replays it when a webview process reloads, so the webview never persists anything itself — `VSCodeAPIWrapper` exposes only `postMessage`, and its `WebviewApi<never>` says the webview's own state bag stays empty.

+**Panels are deliberately not restored across a window reload.** No `WebviewPanelSerializer` is registered: after a reload the TestMyCode panel is gone and the user reopens it from the tree view or the command palette.
+Making it survive would mean persisting panel state where the extension host cannot see it and reconstructing it from data that may since have changed; reopening is one click.
+If that changes, register the serializer in `activateInner` and validate the restored state before rendering it.

 ## Mock backends

 `backend/` is one Express app on port 4001 (`pnpm run backend:start`) serving